COMMENTARY by Susan Katz Keating

 Also Gatimu Juma.
 He writes about conflict in the Horn of Africa – and nearly met his match when he was bitten by a deadly Black Mamba snake.

-One would-be supplicant with no experience recently contacted me.
-He wanted to go to Ukraine.
+One would-be supplicant with no experience whatsoever contacted me when he wanted to go to Ukraine.
 He lamented that no one would give him a press pass.
 That’s a good thing.
 Publishers know the score.

 War is not entertainment.